 For exact locations go to miningbooks.com

 You know when you have found a gem stone by the weight.
-The stone will be much heavier than regular rocks, and the signature six-sided shape may be visible.
+The stone will be much heavier than regular rocks, color duller or different from the polished gem.
+A ruby is very dark red-blackish in color and has the signature six-sided shape (one is in this picture).
 There are shops in Franklin to take your finds for evaluation size and quality.
 The shops also can cut, polish and mount the gems.
 They also offer other gem related items, such as rock polishers for less precious stones.

 Finding gem stones of value can be hard work and expect to get dirty while sluicing.
 For the children, you can purchase "salted" buckets that make it very easy for a child to find all kinds of semi- precious stones.
 This is a perfect activity for children from ages 5 and up and it keeps them busy while mom and dad can go after the real treasures.